 Students may entertain guests in their residence hall rooms.
 Guests may remain for no more than three consecutive days or two consecutive nights with roommate consent.
 All guests must be hosted by a resident of that residence hall and be escorted by the host while within and when leaving the residence hall.

 A roommate must be consulted prior to inviting a guest to the room to study, visit, or stay overnight.
-If a roommate does not give his/her consent to have a guest in the room, the guest must leave the room immediately.
-A student’s right to have a guest at any time is, in all cases, superseded by his or her roommate’s right to the use of the room.
+If a roommate does not give their consent to have a guest in the room, the guest must leave the room immediately.
+A student’s right to have a guest at any time is, in all cases, superseded by their roommate’s right to the use of the room.

 A student’s overnight guest needs to secure a temporary parking pass from the Office of Public Safety.